guilhermesena1/guilhermesena1.github.io/_posts/2022-07-19-possibly-the-most-naive-phylogenetic-reconstruction-algorithm.md

 ## Compiling the code

 We will create a `Makefile` to compile the program.
-If you don't have OpenMP you can remove the `-fopenmp` flag below and the code will run single-thread.
+If you do not have OpenMP you can remove the `-fopenmp` flag below and the code will run single-thread.
 It will use less memory and more time, but it should still finish in a few minutes.